Skip to content

 Francis - SalesTrackingAgent

-An AI-powered business coaching system that guides young entrepreneurs in Kenya through daily sales tracking, profit analysis, and debt recovery.
-The workflow intelligently routes conversations between two specialized agents - a main sales tracking agent (Sifa) and an engagement agent - to provide personalized business coaching via WhatsApp or SMS.
+An AI-powered business coaching system that provides personalized guidance to young entrepreneurs in Kenya through WhatsApp and SMS.
+The workflow features two specialized AI agents: a main sales tracking agent (Sifa) that handles onboarding and daily business data collection, and an engagement agent that manages casual conversations and entrepreneurial coaching.

 Purpose